teapartydev/teapartydev-blog/content/index.md

 ## Join the PixelBend Community 🤝

 The heart of PixelBend lies in its community.
 Let’s connect, share, and learn together!
 Feel free to reach out, join the conversation, and contribute your own insights.
-You can find us on [GitHub](https://github.com/pixelbend/pixelbend-blog) or chat with us on [Discord](https://discord.gg/zG2CbDUw4e).
+You can find us on [GitHub](https://github.com/pixelbend/pixelbend-blog) or chat with me on [Discord](https://discord.gg/zG2CbDUw4e).
 Together, let’s push the boundaries of what we can learn and create.

 ---